 Strengthen their immune systems for after Covid-19

 In New York, Covid-19 related syndromes have killed three children.
 It’s not easy to predict how future pandemics will affect infants, therefore, practice prevention because it’s always better than a cure.
-Immune boosters are great investments in your child’s long-term health post-Covid-19.
+Immune boosters are great investments in your child’s long-term health post-Covid-19, so you may wish to buy mushroom capsules, or other supplements, and make these part of your family routine to give you all a little extra support during these uncertain times.
 Having missed a lot of their school lessons staying at home, your kids will need strong immune systems when they return to school.
 Here are ways to boost their immune system.

 - Let them do minor physical exercises.
 Kids can’t lift heavyweights such as barbells, but they can jog, run, jump, and even dance to keep fit